Forms, surveys, bug reports, or feedback boards — which one to use?

 Forms

-A form is a blank canvas with structured fields — short text, long text, single/multi choice, rating scale, and file upload.
+A form is a blank canvas with structured fields — short text, long text, single choice, multiple choice, numeric scale, and file upload.
 Use a form whenever you need a specific set of answers that flow into a ticket: a contact request, a bug intake with custom questions, an onboarding questionnaire, a job application.
 Every submission lands on a kanban board as a ticket that your team can triage, assign, and act on.

 Surveys

 Surveys live inside the Yaplet widget as conversational, step-by-step questions.
 They're best for measuring sentiment at scale — NPS after a conversation closes, CSAT at the end of an onboarding flow, a quick pulse check triggered by time on page.
-Surveys surface in the Outreach and marketing section of your dashboard, not in Forms, because they're triggered by behaviour rather than user intent.
+Surveys are set up at Marketing → Engagement, not alongside your forms, because they're triggered by behaviour rather than user intent.

 If your goal is measurement and analytics rather than structured data collection, use a survey.
 Learn how to create your first NPS survey.